 Choose between a substantial extension to the ray tracer or the animator, or other suggested projects.

-Projects will be graded during in-person sessions with the TA.
-During the grading session, the TA will run the project to make sure that it conforms to the project guidelines.
-The TA and/or Instructor will then quiz individual members of the team to determine how well they understand the structure of the code, the design trade-offs, and the implemented algorithms.
+Projects may be graded in part during in-person sessions with the TA.
+During the grading session, the TA will run the project to make sure that it conforms to the project guidelines and may quiz the author of the project to determine how well they understand the structure of the code, the design trade-offs, and the implemented algorithms.

 Assignments must be turned in by 11:59pm on the due date to receive full credit.
-This means that the modification stamp on the electronic submission must be earlier than this time.
 Late assignments are marked down at a rate of 33% per day (not per lecture), meaning that if you fail to turn in an assignment on time it is worth 66% for the first 24 hours after the deadline, 33% for the next 24 hours, and it is worth nothing after that.
 In addition, no extra credit for bells and whistles will be awarded for any late assignment.

 You are given a budget of 3 buffer days that you can spend as you see fit over the course of the semester to mitigate these late penalties.
 When you turn in your assignment, the due time will be subracted from the turnin time and you will be charged a buffer day for each 24 hour period or fraction thereof in this difference.
 Once your three buffer days are used up, late penalties will apply.
 You may choose to apply late penalties to an early project while you still have buffer days in order to save buffer days for a later project, but you must inform us when you turn in your project that you wish to do so.